Services & Equipment Available

 Do you need entire library books scanned for use with assistive technology?

 Please initiate your request with ISU's Student Accessibility Services Office.
 That office can then refer these requests to Susan Vega García, the coordinator for Library Accessibility Services, who will route these requests to the appropriate Library units.
 Alternatively, you may choose to work with ISU Printing Services.

 Assistive & Adaptive technology equipment in Parks Library

 NEW Location!
 The Library's Accessibility Resources room (formerly known as Disability Resources) has moved!
 We are now (as of May 1) located in the LCC #1 studio space located in the Learning Connections Center (LCC), Floor 1.
 From the Library entrance, you'll find the LCC straight north, and the new location of Accessibility Resources is along the west wall (to your left) next to the large KIC scanners.
-We are still getting things in place but wanted you to know!

-New!
 Two newer PC workstations are available for use in the Accessibility Services Room.

 - Kurzweil 3000 software is now available on both computers.
 Also available in the room are new comfortable headphones for use with Kurzweil.

 More details on Kurzweil

 New & Coming soon!
 Two Mac workstations and two height-adjustable tables are now on order (July 2018) to be added to the Accessibility Resources room; stay tuned!